-Singer Lady Gaga has revealed that she tried to sneak make-up in while shooting “A Star is Born”, but director Bradley Cooper did not give her any leeway.
+The mega-popular singer Lady Gaga has revealed that she tried to sneak make-up in while filming “A Star is Born”, but director Bradley Cooper did not give her any leeway.

-Cooper requested that Gaga stayed all natural for the role of an upcoming singer Ally, including having her dye her hair back to its natural colour.
+Cooper requested that Gaga stayed all natural for the role of an upcoming singer Ally, including having her dye her hair back to its natural color.

 But the singer says she had to give up using all products on her face during filming, which was not always easy.

 “I tried to sneak some make-up in, but Bradley wouldn’t go for it,” Gaga said during an appearance on “The Graham Norton Show”.